EyasuTeshome/shifttracker/interview-prep/submit-behavioral-question-videos-for-coach-feedback.md

 ## Description

-In this project, you will be practice answering and recording two behavioral questions.
+In this project, you will practice answering and recording two behavioral questions.

 **Note** - This project will be reviewed by one of our career coaches.
 In order to ensure they are able to review it in a timely fashion, please do your best to submit this no later than the end of your day Wednesday.